sourcemeta/learnjsonschema.com/content/2020-12/applicator/prefixItems.markdown

   - draft2020-12/prefixItems.json
 introduced_in: 2020-12
 annotation:
-   description: The largest index to which this keyword applied its subschema, or a boolean true if it was applied to every item of the instance
+   description: The largest inclusive index to which this keyword applied its subschema (starting from zero), or a boolean true if it was applied to every item of the instance
    kind: [ "number", "boolean" ]
 affects:
   - vocabulary: applicator